 Please be careful not to play this game for too long (always drink responsibly and try not to be too shocked by everyone’s answers!).

 The 'judge' (or 'Mary') will name a shape or object.
 The hens must nibble a biscuit into the best likeness of that item.

 Each hen takes it in turn to tell two truths and a lie.
 The rest of the group must then work out which one is the lie.
 If they guess right, the liar takes a drink.
 If they guess wrong then the rest of the group must take a drink.
 Simples.

-Prior to the weekend ask all the hens to send you a few words of advice or kind words for the hen (they can also be funny or cheeky).
-Print out each set of words, fold them up and put them in a bag or hat.
-On the night, the bride must pick out a piece of paper at random, read it to the group and then guess who said it.
+Prior to the weekend ask all the hens to send you a few words of advice or kind words for the bride-to-be (they can also be funny or cheeky).
+Print out their replies, fold them up and put them in a bag or hat.
+On the night, the b-to-b must pick out a piece of paper at random, read it to the group and then guess who said it.
 As well as being good fun it’s a nice way of telling the bride just how much all her friends think of her.
 Have some tissues ready, there could be tears.